Edinburgh-Genome-Foundry/tatapov/README.rst

 The Supplementary Material of this paper provides tables of inter-overhang annealing data in various 4 conditions (01h or 18h incubations at 25C or 37C).
-Tatapov provides these tables (it will download them automatically from Arxiv on the first use) as Pandas dataframes, so that they are easy to manipulate.
+Tatapov provides these tables (it will download them automatically from bioRxiv upon first use) as pandas dataframes, so that they are easy to manipulate.

 It also provides simple methods to build and plot subsets of the data (plotting requires Matplotlib installed).

-Usage Example
+Usage example
 -------------

 **Plotting**